Printed on 3/17/2026

 For informational purposes only.
 This is not medical advice.

 The Acute Physiology and Chronic Health Evaluation II (APACHE II) is the most widely used ICU severity scoring system.
 It uses 12 acute physiological variables (worst values in first 24 hours of ICU admission), age points, and chronic health points to generate a score from 0 to 71.
+One critical component is the [Glasgow Coma Scale](/tools/glasgow-coma-scale), which assesses level of consciousness.
 Higher scores correlate with higher predicted mortality and help guide clinical decision-making, resource allocation, and benchmarking.

 Formula: APACHE II = Acute Physiology Score + Age Points + Chronic Health Points (0–71)